tischi/fiji-3D-tissue-analysis/README.md

 ## input parameters

-The user must specify a threshold intensity for each channel.
+The user must specify an lower and an upper threshold intensity for each channel.
 The same threshold intensities will be used for all images in the folder.

 ## computation